 The great outdoors is there for everyone to enjoy.
-However, because it takes money to maintain our forests and campgrounds, both Oregon and Washington sell special permits and passes for any outdoor adventures.
+However, because it takes money to maintain our forests and campgrounds, both Oregon and Washington sell special permits and passes for many popular outdoor areas.
 Here’s a quick look at those permits and passes, and where you can get yours.

 Camping and Hiking in Your State

-There are 896 campgrounds in Oregon and 676 in Washington for individuals and families.
-That’s a lot of campsites.
+There are hundreds of campgrounds in Oregon and Washington for individuals and families.
 In addition to those spots, there are also thousands of miles of trails winding their way through the forested areas of both states.

 Groups like the Washington Trails Association and Trailkeepers of Oregon help maintain a lot of those trails.
 But they cannot do it all.
 It’s up to all of us to pack out whatever we bring into the forests.
 If you’re hiking and camping with pets, be sure to check out our article Campsite Pet Etiquette.